Stepanakert Airport: Airlines and destinations

 It was expected that the airport would have regular flight services only to Yerevan, Armenia, with state-owned carrier Artsakh Air.
-Created on January 26, 2011, it intended to purchase three Bombardier CRJ200 jets in 2011.
-Officials have only stated that a one-way air ticket to the Armenian capital will cost 16,000 drams (US$45).
-As of December 2021, flights had not started.
+Also referred to as Artsakhavia, the state airline was created on January 26, 2011, and scheduled to operate from the airport beginning in 2017.
+It had a head office on the grounds of the airport.
+It intended to purchase three Bombardier CRJ200 jets in 2011.
+Officials have only stated that a one-way air ticket to the Armenian capital would cost 16,000 drams (US$45).
+However, flights did not get started.